-As my colleague Landis wrote about in her 2022 guide to link building, there are plenty of alternatives to guest posting.
+As we wrote in our 2023 guide to link building, there are plenty of alternatives to guest posting.

 Take link reclamation as one example.
 You might create thousands of opportunities for new backlinks for your website just by repairing all the broken links you have in your profile.

 Let’s say you’ve been in the digital space for years.
 You have thousands of backlinks.
 Over time, as you move pages around on your site, you unwittingly break those backlinks, because now, a whole bunch of them are going to 404 pages.

 You can use Ahrefs to find broken backlinks to your site and then work on correcting them.